Listening Vessels | Houston Discovery Green Park

 An example of them in Denge are in the photo to the right.

 Similar acoustic “whisper dishes” such as we experienced at the Houston Museum of Natural Science at Sugar Land are also found in other science museums.
-They all are similar in nature to these in Discovery Green Park.
-They can be made from other materials however and may not function as sculptural pieces of art.
+They all are similar to these in Discovery Green Park.

-The focusing of sound is certainly an interesting subject.
+The focusing of sound is certainly a fascinating subject.
 Don’t you feel smarter today after reading this?
-I’ll be looking forward to your comments.

-Shown below is a video of people enjoying various aspects of our wonderful downtown park called Discovery Green.
-It does not feature everything in the park but for people living outside of Houston it gives an overall impression.
+Shown below is a video of people enjoying various aspects of our beautiful downtown park called Discovery Green.
+It does not feature everything in the park, but for people living outside of Houston, it gives an overall impression.